 A. We accept all films regardless of date filmed, completed, distributed, etc. Our mission is to curate the best films about urban design.

 Q. I produced a series of videos on this issue, can I submit more than one in my series?

 A. Yes!
 If you produced a web series or episodic piece about urban planning, please send it in.
-You can submit individual episodes as a short film, or you can submit the entire series as a feature.
+You can submit individual episodes as short film entries, or you can submit the entire series as a feature.
 If you submit as a feature, we’ll watch the whole series and consider it as a feature and also consider individual episodes as short films in the relevant categories.